A Delicate Balancing Act: Sustainability at Stella McCartney

 I don’t think so.
 We all share the same supply chains in luxury.
 If we can do it, anyone can do it.
 Actually, the bigger business, and the more control they have, and the easier it becomes.
 It’s more difficult for a company of our size because we are not the majority of production, a lot of times.
 So, we are asking a manufacturer to change the way that they work for the minority of their business.
 We have to make a very good case for change, but if you’re a company that has a lot of control, you’re in a stronger position to work with factories to make changes.

 And what about the consumer’s influence?

-The consumers have a lot of power.
+Consumers have a lot of power.
 The more consumers ask for something, the more companies will respond.
-I think that consumers have a responsibility to educate themselves about these issues; they have to to ask harder questions and demand better answers.
-We as companies have to promote sustainability, but I also hope that consumers will become more interested in actually realizing that wool comes from a sheep, cotton come from a field, and viscose comes from a tree, and start to understand that whole story.
+I think that consumers have a responsibility to educate themselves about these issues; they have to ask harder questions and demand better answers.
+We as companies have to promote sustainability, but I also hope that consumers will become more interested in actually realizing that wool comes from a sheep, cotton comes from a field, and viscose comes from a tree, and start to understand that whole story.

 “We are never asked about raw materials.”

 What are some hard questions that we should be asking?